 I also spend time on business related activities, and my husband continues to carry a small caseload of home assessments.

-In addition, we spend significant time presenting CEUs to social workers, case managers and therapists on subjects including home modifications, fall prevention, limb loss, orthopedic and neurological conditions, adaptive equipment and low vision.
+In addition, we spend significant time presenting CEUs to social workers, case managers and therapists on subjects including home modifications, fall prevention, limb loss, orthopedic and neurological conditions, adaptive equipment, psychosocial implications of aging in place, and low vision.

 What are some of the rewards of your role?
 What are the biggest challenges?